Canadian-owned. Canadian-delivered. Canadian data residency.

 Process discovery

-We map the workflows your team actually uses, identify the manual steps, and prioritize automation targets by time saved and error risk.
+We map the workflows your team actually uses, identify the manual steps, and prioritize automation targets by time saved, error risk, and Canadian compliance exposure.

 2